You can translate the document:

 • {order #} is the numeric value used to order the views.

-• If an integration view is created from different integration views, the new integration view should use the following number to the highest number of the views that the new view depends on.
+• If an integration view is created from different integration views, the new integration view should use the number following the highest number of the views that the new view depends on.

 • E.g.: